ThangAndRory/ThangAndRory.github.io/README.md

-# Stats NZ There and back again competition entry
+# Stats NZ 'There and back again' Competition Entry

 Welcome to the tutorial document for my entry for the StatsNZ ‘There and back again’ data visualisation competition.